- Serialized Model Example

 Serialized Model Example

 A good example of a serialized inventory model is a projector.
-If you create a serialized inventory model in your Flex system for a Barco projector, you will find that the inventory model page has a tab called “Serial Numbers.”
+If you create a serialized inventory model in your Flex system for a Barco projector, you will find that the inventory model page has a tab called “Serial Units.”

-Each Barco projector that you have in your warehouse corresponds with a serial number and will have a unique barcode.
+Each Barco projector that you have in your warehouse corresponds with a serial unit number and will have a unique barcode.
 Whenever you send any of these projectors out on a job, you will scan the unique barcode found on each one, thus enabling you to effectively track the location of each individual unit.

 Non-Serialized Model Example

 A good example of a non-serialized model is an XLR audio signal cable.
-If you create a non-serialized inventory model in your Flex system for a 10 foot XLR cable, you will not find a “Serial Numbers” tab on the inventory model page.
+If you create a non-serialized inventory model in your Flex system for a 10 foot XLR cable, you will not find a “Serial Units” tab on the inventory model page.
 There will only be one barcode created, and each cable in your inventory will be controlled by that single barcode.

 Changing Non-Serialized Model Quantities